We’re closing in.

 As I write, US$1 equates to 1.01 euro.

 The U.S. dollar holder has noteworthy buying power in other parts of the world right now, too…

 A currency advantage means that whatever your capital budget… it’ll buy you more.

 But currency can work against us global property investors, too… whether we’re looking to buy, rent, or sell… and even if your objective is simply to buy and hold.

 Let’s start with the obvious…

-When buying a property in a foreign currency, the local currency’s exchange rate will affect the sales price in dollar terms.
+When buying property in a foreign currency, the local currency’s exchange rate affects the sales price in dollar terms.

 1. What Currency Is Being Used For The Property Transaction?

 As I showed with my example above, when properties trade in the local currency, the most obvious effect of exchange rates is the cost of your property in dollars.
 A strong dollar will buy more of the local currency, so you’ll need fewer dollars to come up with the purchase price.